antoniovicenzo/fake-art-detector/README.md

 python train.py
 The trained model will be saved to the models/ folder.

-To Launch the Streamlit App:
+To Launch the Streamlit App
 bash
 Copy
 Edit